Student Awards

 The ExCEL Award

-The Excellence in Community, Education, and Leadership Award recognizes two junior students who are active in school activities, leaders in their schools and who demonstrate a strong commitment to community service.
+The Excellence in Community, Education, and Leadership Award recognizes two junior students who are active in school activities, leaders in their school, and who demonstrate a strong commitment to community service.

 Triple “A” Award